allmyu/uvnixshell/README.md

 open your project in your ide

 then change your interpreter to /.venv/bin/python3.*

+  depending on your ide it might automatically do this

-finally u are ready to go
+ u are ready to go

-**you will need to uv sync every time you open your project**
+**you will need to run uv sync every time you open your project**
 _________________________________________________
 everytime you open your project you will need to